visit-dav/visit/src/doc/gui_manual/Quantitative/Lineout.rst

 intersects the edges of the cells.
 The first point of the line has the average of the nodes of the cell that the point is within and the remaining points have the value of the average of the nodes of the cell the line is about to enter.
-This can lead to a jadded line even for a smoothly varying function.
+This can lead to a jagged line even for a smoothly varying function.

 .. _lineoutexample7: